 The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that one characteristics-based variable needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-Improvements built after the year 2008 were generally at higher assessment levels than the rest of the population.
+The analysis results showed that several neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+For instance, properties in the plat of The Ridge at Panther Lake and properties in sub area 6 were generally at lower assessment levels than the rest of the population, requiring a greater upward adjustment than the standard adjustment.
+Properties in the plat of Villa Real were generally at higher assessment levels than the rest of the population, requiring a dijustment than the standard adjustment.
 This annual update valuation model corrects for these strata differences.

-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 550 useable residential sales in the area.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 812 useable residential sales in the area.